Oronak/SurvivalUI/README.md

 # SurvivalUI
 Creates a GUI for the Survival Profession in TurtleWoW

-The default UI uses the vanilla tradeskill UI and has problems loading it's recipes.
 This addon will give it a unique UI based off assets from the Archeology frame from retail WoW.
+This was made back when the default UI for the Survival Profession was broken, but updated to work with the current stuff.

 It's commands are:
 * /svui reset